agcom/entity-extension-model/extensions/id-name.md

 # Identifier name

-It's suggested to assign a **string** as a name to each entity, each mapping and any other component.
+It's suggested to assign a **string** as a name to each type, each mapping and any other component.
 Thus, you can identify and reference them by their names.

 An identifier name,